 Our services in church have been temporarily reduced.

 8.00am Holy Communion (BCP) on the first Sunday of the month

-Sundays: 9.30am Holy Communion: a said service without choir or singing.
+9.30am Holy Communion: a said service with a choir singing.

-Wednesdays: 11.00am Holy Communion: a said service without choir or singing (on the second Wednesday of the month only)
+11.00am Holy Communion: a said service without choir or singing (on the 2nd and 4th Wednesdays of the month only)